 - Games - There are so many games to choose from.
-Playing games will prevent boredom and keeps your brain active.
+Playing games will prevent boredom and help you keep your brain active.

-- Social Media - Stay in touch with friends and family through the Facebook, Twitter, WhatsApp or Skype app.
+- Social Media - Stay in touch with friends and family through Facebook, Twitter, WhatsApp, or Zoom.

-- Shopping - More and more online stores, such as Asos, now have apps.
+- Shopping - More and more high street shops now have their own apps.
 This makes it even quicker to place an order without leaving home.

 - Music, Film & TV - There are plenty of streaming apps to choose from.
-Streaming is a way of transmitting data from the internet, directly onto your device without needing to download it.
-Popular examples include BBC iPlayer and Netflix.
+Streaming is a way of transmitting data from the internet directly onto your device without needing to download it.
+Popular examples include BBC iPlayer, Netflix, and Spotify.

 Apps can make life much easier, but they are also great for your safety.
 There are many apps designed specifically to help older people stay safe at home.
-There are various healthcare apps which can manage your medication.
-You can set alarms which be make a sound and tell you which part of your medication you need to take.
+There are various healthcare apps that can help you manage your medication.
+You can set alarms that make a sound and tell you which part of your medication you need to take throughout the day.

 There is a huge marketplace for health and mobility technology for older people.
-Of course, one of the most valuable is our life-saving personal alarm device.
+For example, look no further than our life-saving personal alarm systems.
 Our service allows older people and disabled people to continue living independently in the comfort of their own homes.

-By wearing a pendant around your neck or wrist, you are ensuring that you can get help instantly if you feel unwell or suffer a fall.
-Our Care Team work 24/7, 365 days a year to ensure that they are always on hand to help you.
+By wearing a Lifeline pendant around your neck or wrist, you are ensuring that you can get help immediately if you feel unwell or suffer a fall.
+Our Response Team operates 24/7, 365 days a year to ensure that help is always available.

-Health monitoring can also be vital in protecting the well-being of older people.
+Health monitoring can also be very reassuring for lots of older people.
 For example, people who have suffered from heart problems can have a heart rate and/or blood pressure monitor in their home.
-This piece of technology can take heart rate and blood pressure measurements so that you, your family and your carers/doctors can check on your condition.
+This piece of technology can take heart rate and blood pressure measurements so that you, your family, and your carers/doctors can check on your condition.

 Some other great examples of mobility technology for older people include:

-- Stairlifts - Stairlifts enable you to get up and down the stairs with ease, without the risk of falling.
+- Stairlifts - Stairlifts help you get up and down the stairs with ease, without the risk of falling.
 Installing a stairlift is a great way of staying safe at home.

 - Scooters - Mobility scooters are great for people who struggle to walk long distances.
-A scooter is ideal if you have arthritis, osteoporosis or Paget's disease of the bone.
+A scooter is ideal if you have arthritis, osteoporosis, or Paget's disease of bone.
 Most scooters also come with a basket for you to store your shopping bags.